spiceai/spiceai/docs/PRINCIPLES.md

 ## Summary

 - Developer experience first
+- Bring data and ML to your application
 - API first
 - Composable from community driven-components
 - Data is always in time-based intervals

 ### Developer experience first

-- The goal of Spice.ai is to make creating intelligent applications as easy as possible, and so developer experience comes first
+The goal of Spice.ai is to make creating intelligent applications as easy as possible, and so developer experience comes first

+### Bring data and ML to your application

+Instead of sending valuable application data into another service, bring data and ML as close to your application as possible.
+This supports the approach for the application and the ML engine to work together in the same data space, and to provide feedback to each other, for higher performance.

 ### API first

-- All functionality is available through the HTTP API on the Spice.ai runtime: `spiced`
+All functionality is available through the HTTP API on the Spice.ai runtime: `spiced`

 ### Composable from community driven-components

-- A Spice.ai project consists of Pods, Data Connectors, and Data Processors, all of which are composable through community built-components available through the spicerack.org registry or the `data-components-contrib` reposistory.
+A Spice.ai project consists of Pods, Data Connectors, and Data Processors, all of which are composable through community built-components available through the spicerack.org registry or the `data-components-contrib` reposistory.

 ### Data is always in time-based intervals